eldoy/vcss/README.md

+* #card-element as input
+* .button for links as buttons

 # VCSS

 Semantic and minimal CSS library, only about 3Kb gzipped and minified.

 Based on [Marx](https://mblode.github.io/marx/) and [sanitize](https://csstools.github.io/sanitize.css/) but with extras:

+* Different defaults
+* More variables
 * Optional components
 * Tweaks and bug fixes